Philosophy

 in other words

-Every essay is an exercise in analysis.
-The student who is seized by the analytical impulse should be strongly encouraged to respond to it by writing an essay.
-Few things are as engaging as the search for understanding or clarification, and the enjoyment of writing when the search has been successful is the reward for intellectual perseverance.
-Any essay that was submitted to him, the teacher would be honour bound to read and comment upon.
-Such a policy would spare the student the agony of writing an essay merely as a grade requirement, and it would spare the teacher the ordeal of reading it.
-Why should a teacher waste time and energy reading a lot of barely intelligible rubbish that the student wants no part of the moment he receives his mark?
+From time to time, however, a student who has thoroughly thought through something that interests him will be seized by an impulse to crystalize that thought in clear prose.
+Such a student should be strongly encouraged to make that effort, for that is the individual taking on the responsibility of educating himself at the most demanding and rewarding level.
+Needless to say, the teacher is honour bound to read it and comment on it.
+This policy would spare the student the pain of writing an essay merely as a grade requirement, and it would spare the teacher the ordeal of reading it.
+Teachers, too, deserve consideration.
+Why should they waste their time and energy reading a lot of barely intelligible rubbish that the student wants no part of—and with good reason—the moment he receives his mark?